aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/set-canvas-size-and-mode/_index.md

 | TIFF resolution looks low | Page width/height too small | Increase `setPageWidth` / `setPageHeight` values. |
 | Layout looks distorted | Automatic layout scaling disabled | Ensure `setAutomaticLayoutsScaling(true)` is enabled. |

-## Why Adjust Canvas Size and DPI?
+## Why adjust canvas size and DPI?

 Changing the canvas size directly influences the rasterization resolution of the output.
 If you need to **increase TIFF resolution**, simply raise the `setPageWidth` / `setPageHeight` values or call `rasterizationOptions.setResolution(300)` before creating the `TiffOptions`.
 This gives you high‑quality raster images suitable for print or detailed inspection.

-## Frequently Asked Questions
+## Frequently asked questions

-### Q1: Can I use Aspose.CAD for Java with other Java frameworks?
+**Q1: can I use Aspose.CAD for Java with other Java frameworks?**

-A1: Yes, Aspose.CAD is designed to seamlessly integrate with various Java frameworks.
+A: Yes, Aspose.CAD is designed to seamlessly integrate with various Java frameworks.

-### Q2: Is a temporary license available for Aspose.CAD?
+**Q2: is a temporary license available for Aspose.CAD?**

-A2: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, you can obtain a temporary license page [here](https://purchase.aspose.com/temporary-license/).

-### Q3: Where can I get community support for Aspose.CAD?
+**Q3: where can I get community support for Aspose.CAD?**

-A3: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and discussions.
+A: Visit the Aspose.CAD forum [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and discussions.

-### Q4: Can I try Aspose.CAD for free?
+**Q4: can I try Aspose.CAD for free?**

-A4: Absolutely!
-Get a free trial [here](https://releases.aspose.com/).
+A: Absolutely!
+Get a free trial download page [here](https://releases.aspose.com/).

-### Q5: How do I purchase Aspose.CAD for Java?
+**Q5: how do I purchase Aspose.CAD for Java?**

-A5: Purchase the product [here](https://purchase.aspose.com/buy).
+A: Purchase Aspose.CAD for Java [here](https://purchase.aspose.com/buy).

 **Additional Q&A**

-**Q: Does the canvas size affect vector quality in the PDF?**
+**Q: does the canvas size affect vector quality in the PDF?**
 A: No. Canvas size controls page dimensions; vector data remains resolution‑independent, ensuring crisp rendering at any zoom level.

-**Q: Can I set a different DPI for the TIFF output?**
+**Q: can I set a different DPI for the TIFF output?**
 A: Yes.
 Adjust `rasterizationOptions.setResolution(dpiValue)` before creating `TiffOptions`.

-**Q: How can I **change PDF dimensions** for an existing PDF without re‑rendering the CAD?**
+**Q: how can I change PDF dimensions for an existing PDF without re‑rendering the CAD?**
 A: Use Aspose.PDF to load the generated PDF and call `pdf.getPages().setPageSize(PageSize.A4)` or a custom size.

-**Q: What is the best way to **convert dxf to pdf** while preserving layers?**
+**Q: what is the best way to convert dxf to pdf while preserving layers?**
 A: Keep `setAutomaticLayoutsScaling(true)` and avoid `setNoScaling(true)`; this retains layer visibility and layout fidelity.

 ## Conclusion